 The WPI Program (World Premier International Research Center Initiative Program) by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) provides concentrated support for projects to establish and operate research centers that have at their core a group of very high-level investigators.
 These centers are to create a research environment of a sufficiently high standard to give them a highly visible presence within the global scientific community - that is, to create a vibrant environment that will be of strong incentive to frontline researchers around the world to want to come and work at these centers.
 In 2007 NIMS and four national universities were selected for grants, and the International Center for Material Nanoarchitectonics (MANA) was launched on October 1st of the same year.

-Host institution WPI research center Research fields Tohoku University Advanced Institute for Materials Research (AIMR) Materials Science University of Tokyo Institute for the Physics and Mathematics of the Universe (IPMU) Astrophysics Kyoto University Institute for Integrated Cell-Material Sciences (iCeMS) Meso-Control Stem Cells Osaka University Immunology Frontier Research Center (IFReC) Immunology National Institute for Materials Science International Center for Materials Nanoarchitectonics (MANA) Nanotechnology & Materials Science

-Aiming to be highly visible research centers

-The WPI Program has four basic objectives: advancing leading edge research, creating interdisciplinary domains, establishing international research environments and reforming research organizations.
-To achieve these objectives, WPI research centers are required to tackle the following challenges:

-Critical mass of outstanding researchers

-- Bringing together top-level researchers within a host research institution - Inviting top-notch researchers from around the world

-Attractive research and living environment of top international standard

-- Strong leadership by center director - English as the primary language - Rigorous system for evaluating research and system of merit-based compensation - Strong support function - Facilities and equipment appropriate for a top world-level research center - Housing and support for child education and daily living

-To assist the WPI research centers in carrying out this mandate, the Japanese government provides them with long-term, large-scale financial support.

-Long-run financial support from the government

-- Annually average of ¥1.4 billion per center

-- 10 15 years of financial support
+Host institution WPI research center Research fields Tohoku University Advanced Institute for Materials Research (AIMR) Materials Science University of Tokyo Institute for the Physics and Mathematics of the Universe (IPMU) Astrophysics Kyoto University Institute for Integrated Cell-Material Sciences (iCeMS) Meso-Control Stem Cells Osaka University Immunology Frontier Research Center (IFReC) Immunology National Institute for Materials Science International Center for Materials Nanoarchitectonics (MANA) Nanotechnology & Materials Science Aiming to be highly visible research centers The WPI Program has four basic objectives: advancing leading edge research, creating interdisciplinary domains, establishing international research environments and reforming research organizations.
+To achieve these objectives, WPI research centers are required to tackle the following challenges: ■ Critical mass of outstanding researchers - Bringing together top-level researchers within a host research institution - Inviting top-notch researchers from around the world Attractive research and living environment of top international standard - Strong leadership by center director - English as the primary language - Rigorous system for evaluating research and system of merit-based compensation - Strong support function - Facilities and equipment appropriate for a top world-level research - Housing and support for child education and daily living To assist the WPI research centers in carrying out this mandate, the Japanese government provides them with long-term, large-scale financial support.
+Long-run financial support from the government - · Annually average of 1.4 billion JPY per center Science Innovation Science & Fusion Technology Reform Science: leading-edge research Globalization: international research environments Reform: research organizations Fusion: interdisciplinary domains - 10 15 years of financial support Mission and Research Target What is MANA?

-- Interim evaluation at 5-years intervals

-Mission and Research Target

-What is MANA?